azoth-lang/azoth.language.design/self-antetype.md

 }
 ```

-Note that here `Domain` is invariant because even though it is used in output position, it doesn't
+Note that here `Domain` is invariant because even though it is used in input position, it doesn't
 really make sense to expand the domain of that can be checked for equality.

 We'll see in the next section that the latter approach is more consistent with comparison.